 Fyodor had worked in a public house for more than three decades, spending most of every afternoon and evening talking to and observing people in various moods, and had much more complicated expectations.
 He expected the residents of Woodkettle to be uncertain about everything: about the reality and presence of a kobakra, about the risk it posed, about the plan to follow.
 Certainty, Fyodor believed, was the result of time and repetition, and they’d have neither.
 He expected people to make decisions and project belief based on their personal perception of uncertain risk: parents would act as if there was a kobakra, others less so; shepherds would resist the bait trail idea, others would welcome it; and so on.
 If the town had a strong leader they’d rally behind that voice; if not they’d split several ways; and if they had internal divisions already they might get sidetracked fighting each other.
 Fyodor had met people who could give a group of strangers a sense of purpose and unity, but neither he nor his wife had that kind of charisma, and his neighbors were not even close.

 Of all of these expectations, Oisha’s was closest to correct, though not for the reason she expected.
 Sofia had a reputation in town for being very orderly and rational and relatively skeptical.
 The other mothers at the play gathering that morning saw Sofia accept her parents’ information and recommendations in a seemingly-calm and unquestioning way, and the only way that made sense is if it was all true.
 They also saw the fear that fueled the calm, that aura of I am doing this and you can either help or get out of my way but do it now because if you slow me down you’ll stop being a friend and become a problem and you don’t want to see what I’ll do to problems right now.
-That was an attitude that resonated with them, a mood that most of them had had from time to time when their children were in distress and they knew what to do to fix it.
-It didn’t take long for that mood to spread through the gathering: as soon as they had a task to do, each one went about it with that same unstoppable determination.
-Some went to inform those working in the groves and yards all around, some to gather livestock, some to pull together weapons or get harnesses that would make it easier to carry babies while running.
-There was work to do and they did it.

 The four messengers found themselves included in this flurry of work.
 Sofia and Claire, who had done most of the organizing, had sent each with a different group without explanation or permission but with a focus that brooked no disagreement.
 Fyodor was sent to gather workers from the west grove and then collect weapons for the possible self-defense of the residents in the case the kobakra caught them, and he was the first to realize that this wasn’t as planned.
-Hearing the others he was with talk about if they fail, meaning him, and it’s coming in an hour, meaning the thing he was supposed to stop before it arrived, reminded him of his actual mission.
-He broke from his group, returned to the barrels, removed the baggage that wasn’t needed in the coming fight, and was just about to mount up and seek out the others when Catalina walked up as casually as if she were going to pick up the post.
+Hearing the others he was with talk about if they fail,

-I think our spouses are distracted, she said by way of greeting.
+she said by way of greeting.
 Do you want to remind Oisha while I remind Diego?

-Sure, said Fyodor.
+said Fyodor.
 Then, after a moment, um, do you know where she is?

 With no change to her placid expression Catalina replied why don’t I get them both while you put on that armor?
-Without waiting for Fyodor’s response she mounted her barrel and flew off.

 Fyodor looked down to where his bout padding lay in the heap of other baggage he’d removed from the barrels, freaked a little that he was so out of himself that he’d not even noticed it when unloading the barrels, freaked a bit more than he was standing there freaking out instead of getting ready, and then began to put it on.